Our Fantasy Flight Games Golden Era: A Personal Retrospective

 Space Hulk: Death Angel - Genestealers everywhere, Claudio doesn’t give a shit, he’s going in

-We don’t yet know how to employ warriors like Gabriel; at this point the whole game exists for one foundational thrill, which is using Claudio’s special attack to send him charging, twin power claws humming, directly into a throng of Genestealers.
+We don’t yet know how to employ warriors like Gideon; at this point the whole game exists for one foundational thrill, which is using Claudio’s special attack to send him charging, twin power claws humming, directly into a throng of Genestealers.
 Which he will kill.
 His signature attack always eliminates three alien swarms, but there’s a one-in-six chance he dies every time he executes the maneuver.

 We can feel Claudio’s power weapons moving against the game’s generated fear at the end of his armored mitts.
 We don’t even know the word “Ameritrash” yet, but we are about to become a Fantasy Flight Games household.